-The Division of Special Operations provides support to the department's Patrol function and is comprised of the Bureau of Criminal Investigations, Bureau of Community Affairs and Bureau of Special Enforcement.
+The Division of Special Operations provides support to the department's Patrol function and is comprised of the Bureau of Traffic Enforcement, Bureau of Community Affairs and Bureau of Special Enforcement.
 The Division's functions include special event management, patrol & investigative responsibilities for the city's retail corridor & parks, court security, neighborhood liaison, code enforcement, emergency management, school resource officer services and patrol services contracted to the City of Clarkson Valley.

 BUREAU OF TRAFFIC ENFORCEMENT